 Drug and Alcohol Courts have been operating in other Australian states and overseas with clear benefits for participants, their families, and the wider community.

 The Court was developed collaboratively between various Government and non-government agencies.
 The Court has been operating since December 2019 and marked its 2nd anniversary in December 2021.

 Initially led by Acting Justice Lorraine Walker, the Court has been led by Acting Justice Refshauge since July 2020 and supported by the Drug and Alcohol Court (DAC) Team.
 The Team includes Government health and justice representatives, as well as prosecution and defence lawyers, and includes police and housing support as required.

 The DAC Team is responsible for supporting participants through the program and administering the day-to-day operations.
 This includes reviewing participant progress during pre-hearing review meetings and contributing observations and recommendations within team members’ respective areas of expertise.

-More information is available at the Courts website.
+More information is available on the ACT Courts website.